Skip to main content

 Agent Access is designed to share the minimum needed for an agent to be useful:

-• No raw data exposed — the gateway stores the same assembled context the in-app AI chat uses, not your underlying lab entries or personal records.
+• No raw data exposed — the gateway stores an AES-GCM encrypted context envelope, not your underlying lab entries or personal records.

-• Mnemonic never leaves your browser — Agent Access does not use or transmit your sync mnemonic.
+• Mnemonic never leaves your browser — Agent Access uses Sync identity only to prove ownership; it does not transmit your sync mnemonic.

-• Revocable at any time — toggle Agent Access off in Settings to immediately invalidate the token.
+• Revocable at any time — toggle Agent Access off in Settings to invalidate the token mapping.
 Click Regenerate to issue a new token and invalidate the old one.

 • Self-hostable — the context gateway runs on the same server as the sync relay.
-Self-host both for full control over where your summary is stored.
+Self-host both for full control over where encrypted summaries are stored.

-Your token grants read access to your lab summary.
-Do not share it publicly or commit it to a public repository.
+Your token and context key together grant read access to your lab summary.
+Do not share them publicly or commit them to a public repository.

 Troubleshooting